sthanga/yoctodoc/README.md

     + **scp ./filename  root@192.168.1.50:/usr/bin** <br>
      it is pasting the binary/ files into that location if one to another system/os
 14. #### ssh command <br>
      if the system/ laptop is connection same network point .i.e lan /wifi. then the device can connect through below command <br>
-    **ssh root@192.168.1.20**
+    + **ssh root@192.168.1.20**
+# Rofs @ linux - yocto